dakshces/funding-resources/README.md

 ## Future Tasks and Goals ##

-1. Define more tags for resources
-2. Add a user sign up page with a way to verify that users have a .grinnell.edu email address.
-This is a great first task since the Hartl book has a step-by-step walkthrough for how to implement it.
+1. Add a user sign up page with a way to verify that users have a .grinnell.edu email address.
+The Hartl book has a step-by-step walkthrough for how to implement it.
-3. Allow non-administrators to add resources
-4. Create a map feature that allows users to find resource locations on campus (we suggest using [arcGIS](https://github.com/ajturner/arcgis-ruby))
+2. Create a map feature that allows users to find resource locations on campus (we suggest using [arcGIS](https://github.com/ajturner/arcgis-ruby)).
+3. Continue working on appearance.

 ## Verbose musings ##